Even in posts that contain no video or images, there are things you can do to improve the accessibility of your posts.

-From the menu that appears, select Change Alt Text.
+When the menu opens, select the Change Alt Text.

 The Change Alt Text box will appear.
 It shows the automatically generated alt text above.
 There is a text field below where you can enter the correct alt text.

 Type the description of your photo and then select Save.